Whiskey-class submarine: Missile variants

-In the 1950s and 1960s some Whiskey submarines were converted to guided missile submarines, with the capability to fire one to four SS-N-3 Shaddock cruise missiles.
+In the 1950s and 1960s, some Whiskey submarines were converted to guided-missile submarines, with the capability to fire one to four SS-N-3 Shaddock cruise missiles.
 In 1956, the first prototype was ready.
-It was a regular Whiskey class modified with a launch tube aft of the sail containing a single SS-N-3c.
+It was a regular Whiskey-class modified with a launch tube aft of the sail containing a single SS-N-3c.
 This vessel was known in the West as Whiskey Single Cylinder.
 Between 1958 and 1960, six additional Whiskey-class submarines were converted to carry guided missiles.
 These boats had two missile tubes behind the sail, and were known in the west as the Whiskey Twin Cylinder, and Project 644 boats by the Soviets.

 Between 1960 and 1963, six boats received an extended sail that could contain four Shaddock missiles.
 These were called Whiskey Long Bin in the West and Project 665 in the Soviet Union.
-All guided missile variants of the Whiskey class carried the P-5/ NATO SS-N-3c Shaddock land-attack missile, and had to surface in order to fire their missiles.
-The boats of the single and twin cylinder class also had to raise their missile tubes, which were normally positioned horizontally.
+All guided-missile variants of the Whiskey class carried the P-5 / NATO SS-N-3c Shaddock land-attack missile, and had to surface in order to fire their missiles.
+The boats of the single- and twin-cylinder classes also had to raise their missile tubes, which were normally positioned horizontally.

-The "Long Bin" boats did not handle well, with the launch tubes causing stability problems, and water flow around the missile fittings was very noisy.
+The Long Bin boats did not handle well, with the launch tubes causing stability problems, and water flow around the missile fittings was very noisy.
 All were soon retired from service.
-Four were converted to Project 640 radar picket boats (called Whiskey Canvas Bag in the West).
-Two were converted for "fishery research" and "oceanographic research" purposes.
+Some were converted to Project 640 radar picket boats (called Whiskey Canvas Bag in the West), while others were converted for intelligence-gathering missions.
 In the Soviet Navy, the patrol variants of this class were replaced by the Romeo class.
-The guided missile variants were replaced by the Juliett class.
+The guided-missile variants were replaced by the Juliett class.

 Production programme

 The Soviet Union built a total of 236 or 215 Whiskeys (sources vary; it appears the initial 21 Chinese-built boats are often included with the Soviet boats).
 Vice Admiral Burov, head of the Soviet Defense Ministry's Shipbuilding Institute from 1969 to 1983, confirms 215 units built.

-Patrol submarines of the Whiskey class were exported to: